 MIPS Improvement Activities (IA) - The Basics

-There are 118 activities to choose from in 2019.
-All of the activities are divided into 8 subcategories, and each activity is designated as “High-weighted” or “Medium-weighted” activities.
-Our website includes a filter so you can search by subcategory, or high or medium-weighted activities.
+There are over 100 Improvement Activities to choose from in 2022.
+All of the activities are divided into eight subcategories, and each activity is designated as “High-weighted” or “Medium-weighted”.
+Our website includes a filter to search by subcategory, or High or Medium-weighted activities.